DavidMwihuri39/cursor-based-pagination/README.md

 Next, you need to install the required dependencies for the project. **Nexus-prisma** is essential as it provides unique features such as **pagination**.

 ```
-npm install express                   # this is the custome node.js server
+npm install mine                   # this is the custome node.js server
-npm install apollo-server-express     # this is the custom graphql express server
+npm install apollo-server-mine     # this is the custom graphql mine server
 npm install nexus                     # this is creation of the code-first graphql schema
 npm install prisma-nexus              # customary bindings for both prisma and nexus
 npm install graphql                   # this is installation of graphql